• How to create invoices for your limited company

 Depending on the industry and the customer’s operations, post can still be a preferred method of sending your invoices to clients who perhaps have limited access to emails during the working day, or in cases where emails could be overlooked.

-The downside of posting invoices is that compared to digital alternatives it can prove to be a much slower process and less reliable.
-For example, your invoice could be delayed due to postal strikes, it could take longer to land in front of the point of contact it’s written to, or your client could change their address.
+The downside of posting invoices is that it can be a much slower process and less reliable.
+For example, your invoice could be delayed due to postal strikes, it could take longer to reach the point of contact it’s written to, or your client could change their address.
 Not only this, but posting comes with a charge.

 Via email

-Email tends to be the most popular way for sending invoices.
-It’s arguably the quickest method for both sending the invoice and receiving it.
+Email tends to be the most popular method of sending invoices.
+It’s arguably the quickest method for both sending and receiving the invoice.

-If you choose this option, ensure you have the contact’s up-to-date and accurate email address and attach your invoice as a PDF, which can also be password protected for extra security.
+If you choose this option, ensure you have the contact’s up-to-date and accurate email address and attach your invoice as a PDF.
+You can also password protect it for extra security.
 You can view Adobe’s simple instructions on how to password-protect a PDF here.

-Include mention of your invoice in the subject line to help make it quick to identify if the client comes back to it at a later date and include a short message in the email itself highlighting any special instructions.
+Mention your invoice in the subject line to help make it quick to identify if the client comes back to it at a later date.
+You should also include a short message in the email itself highlighting any special instructions.

 Through invoicing software

-Invoicing software such as Sage or PayPal allows you to not only draft up your invoice within a customisable template but to also schedule and automate invoicing, which can be ideal when sending out high volumes or requesting regular payments from your clients.
+Invoicing software such as Sage or PayPal allows you to draft your invoice within a customisable template and schedule and automate invoicing.
+These features can be ideal when sending out high volumes or requesting regular payments from your clients.

-The invoice will arrive to your client as a secure link, allowing them to make the payment online there and then, making it quick and easy for both parties.
+The invoice will arrive with your client as a secure link.
+This will allow them to make the payment online immediately, ensuring it’s quick and easy for both parties.

 Wrapping up

-So there you have it – everything you need to know about creating an invoice as a limited company.
+So there you have it – you should now better understand how to create invoices as a limited company.

-Remember, when it comes to writing an invoice, especially for the first time, it’s always a good idea to refer to GOV.UK to ensure full compliance with the rules that apply to limited companies.
+Remember, when writing an invoice, especially for the first time, it’s always a good idea to refer to GOV.UK to ensure full compliance with the rules that apply to limited companies.

 About The Author